Rowan College of South Jersey: 21st century

 Mellow served as president until she left to become president of LaGuardia Community College on August 1, 2000.

 The fifth president was William F. Anderson, who had previously served as vice president, then as interim president.
 He resigned in July 2007, but stayed with RCGC as the food science program administrator.

 Russell A. Davis was the sixth president from September 2008 until his resignation on April 13, 2011.
 He had earlier been vice president of student services, then acting president after Anderson's resignation.
 On April 29, 2011, Davis was charged with eleven counts of forgery of a signature to obtain loans from his pension/retirement account (similar to the loans allowed from a 401(k)); the prosecutor's office has not accused Davis of theft of college property.

-The current president is Frederick Keating, who had been serving as interim president.
+In February 2012, Frederick Keating, who had been serving as interim president, was named the seventh president.
 He was previously RCSJ's vice president of student services and before that superintendent at the Gloucester County Institute of Technology (GCIT).
+During his tenure Keating focused on expanding RCSJ’s presence within the South Jersey region, integrating the Gloucester and Cumberland campuses more, establishing several corporate partnerships, and expanding degree opportunities.
+Keating retired in the summer of 2025, and was succeeded by interim president Brenden Rickards.